Index:

 7) Autism and The World

-8) YouTube Channel and Miscellaneous
+8) YouTube Channel

 Art versus its Admirers: The arts divide naturally between creators and community.
 Most artists, being socially lacking, aspire to a monk-like existence—or at least default to a reliable sanctuary when they want to define themselves in opposition to everything else.
 The community, by contrast, is attracted to the idea of the creator, although members therein may have little genuine interest in the creator’s welfare.
 Let us not forget that the community of art exists principally to be a community.
 It is social, so intends, by its meetings and get-togethers, to plan other events that look suspiciously like more meetings and get-togethers.
 The community loves its own company, especially in settings where art serves as a backdrop, or as something to be discussed in lectures where the attendees can be seen attending.

-Personal Reality versus Photorealism: We are living in a golden age of photorealism, although many current proficients are not as candid about their sources as those who initiated the approach in the 60s, 70s, and 80s.
+Personal Reality versus Photorealism: We are living in a golden age of photorealism.
+However, many current proficients are not as candid about their sources as those who initiated the approach in the 60s, 70s, and 80s.
 I dabbled in photorealism in my earliest studio painting classes in 1983.
 A few images of this type are seen on my first Portfolio page.
 This technique still occupies a small corner of my toolkit, but I prefer working from real-life and imaginary objects.
 Both binocular vision and the imagination force one to blend (interpret) perspectives.
 A camera is monocular and flattens everything by definition, making the photo-reductive taint hard to cast off.

 Surrealism versus Pop Surrealism: At the time of my exhibition at La Luz de Jesus Gallery in 2002 in Los Angeles, Pop Surrealism bore minor comparison to figurative Surrealism as it was originally conceived in 1920s Europe, yet with the addition of a popular culture overlay circa Mid-Century United States, mostly originating from California.
 My 2002 exhibition felt like a homecoming due to so many kindred spirits converging on a moment in history.
-Most artists had cultivated a unique style within their own hot house, and it was exciting to compare notes.
+Most artists had cultivated a unique style within their own hot house, and it was an exciting time.

+Since then the term ‘Pop Surrealism’ has come to be defined more peripherally and less integrally to what has evolved in actuality.
+It may now serve primarily as a descriptor for whimsical and decorative flourishes.
 Where imagination is the engine and not photography, the art may be less imaginative than one has right to expect.
-Here the art may evoke nostalgic children’s book illustration, with soft pastel nursery room colors and lots of playroom clutter.
+Here the art may evoke nostalgic children’s book illustration, with soft pastel nursery room colors and playroom clutter.

 Art movements have their pioneers; but they soon run out of pioneers.
 Next come the imitators and the improvers on the style: i.e., second and third generation iterations of the original ideas, only without the self-awareness that this is the exact business in which one is engaged.
 From there, it is a race to the bottom, although nobody will recognize it as such until a new maverick comes along and points this out.
 A new group of young turks form around this rejection of the existing order.